Emotional Intelligence

 • Emotional intelligence is vital for making decisions, relationships, communication, and leadership.

-• In the workplace emotional intelligence improves team dynamic, customer service quality and flexibility.
+• In business settings emotional intelligence improves team dynamics, customer service quality and aptitude.

 Additional Information